mikelothar/mikelothar.com/src/pages/posts/git-commits-today.md

 ---
 path: "/development/use-git-commits-as-work-log"
 date: "2017-12-21"
-title: "Use Git commits as work log"
+title: "USe Git commits as work log"
-subtitle: "Finding out exactly what it is you did"
+subtitle: "An easy way to see what you did <del>last summer</del> recently"
 ---

 ### What you do